eirikt/default-webapp-vue-vite-vercel/README.md

 A nice (beloved) text editor (or a full-blown, hopefully not bloated, integrated development environment (IDE)), is an integral part of a software developer's life.
-We are restricting individual preferences to a certain degree in this setup, but the IDE is personal, and should be free of choice.
+We are restricting individual preferences to a certain degree in this setup, but the IDE is personal and should be free of choice.
 For "organizational scaling" concerns, we are creating a common ground for IDEs with EditorConfig, IDE-agnostic editor configurations.
 That consolidates, e.g., issues like whitespace handling—important for avoiding unnecessary version differences.
 So, the text editors/IDEs used by project developers should support EditorConfig internally or via a plugin.